Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Experimental Results

-\textbf{Results.} The results in \cref{tab:tab2} demonstrate that DIGNN-$\Delta_\Phi$ substantially surpasses both explicit and implicit baselines on all heterophilic datasets.
-In particular, the performance on Chameleon and Squirrel datasets is noteworthy, with our model DIGNN-$\Delta_\Phi$ considerably improving the state-of-the-art (SOTA) accuracy of LINKX on Chameleon from $68.42\%$ to $79.89\%$ and on Squirrel from $61.81\%$ to $74.96\%$.
-In contrast, the SOTA implicit model GIND only managed to achieve $66.82\%$ and $56.71\%$.
-The outcomes from Chameleon and Squirrel also show that APPNP and GCNII, which incorporate $T$-hop neighbors to mitigate over-smoothing, perform better than GCN and GAT but are substantially outperformed by most implicit GNNs.
-These findings emphasize the importance of long-range dependencies for learning on the Chameleon and Squirrel datasets and validate the clear advantages of our models over all baselines in effectively leveraging long-range dependencies.

-On the other hand, the results for Penn94, Cornell5, and Amherst41 illustrate that DIGNN-$\Delta_\Phi$ consistently surpasses all explicit and implicit baselines.
-However, implicit baselines, APPNP, and GCNII, which are either able to consider a larger range of neighbors or to mitigate over-smoothing, do not outperform GCN, GAT, and LINKX.
-It indicates that for these three heterophilic datasets, long-range dependencies may not be as beneficial as they are for Chameleon and Squirrel.
-Instead, the geometry of vertex and edge spaces may play a more significant role.
-The conclusion can be reinforced by the observation that DIGNN-$\Delta_\Phi$ surpasses DIGNN-$\Delta^{\text{(rw)}}$, which adopts fixed Hilbert spaces of functions on the vertices and edges.
+\textbf{Results.} The results in \cref{tab:tab2} illustrate that DIGNN-$\Delta_\Phi$ substantially surpasses both explicit and implicit baselines on all heterophilic datasets.
+In particular, our model DIGNN-$\Delta_\Phi$ considerably improves the accuracy of LINKX on Chameleon from $68.42\%$ to $79.89\%$ and Squirrel from $61.81\%$ to $74.96\%$.
+In contrast, the best implicit GNN baseline, GIND, only managed to achieve $66.82\%$ and $56.71\%$ respectively.
+Additionally, the results for Penn94, Cornell5, and Amherst41 state that DIGNN-$\Delta_\Phi$ consistently surpasses all explicit and implicit baselines.
+Moreover, APPNP, GCNII, and implicit baselines, which can consider a larger range of neighbors, do not outperform GCN, GAT, LINKX.
+It suggests that for these three datasets, long-range neighborhood information may not be as beneficial as they are for Chameleon and Squirrel.
+Instead, the metrics of vertex and edge spaces may play a more significant role.
+The conclusion can be reinforced by observing that DIGNN-$\Delta_\Phi$ surpasses DIGNN-$\Delta^{\text{(rw)}}$, which adopts fixed vertex and edge Hilbert spaces and cannot learn the graph metrics.

-Additionally, \cref{tab:tab3} shows that our models obtain comparable accuracy to all baselines on homophilic datasets Cora, CiteSeer, and PubMed where long-range dependencies might not significantly enhance the prediction performance.
-The results presented in \cref{tab:tab4} for PPI show that DIGNNs ($\Delta^{\text{(rw)}}$ and $\Delta_\Phi$) achieve Micro-F1 scores of $98.9\%$ and $99.1\%$ respectively.
-Our models surpass most explicit and implicit baselines and are close to the SOTA GCNII.
-It suggests that DIGNNs are applicable to multi-label multi-graph inductive learning.